earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api05-get-data-api-r.md

              age="BOULDER")
 ```

-Also note that if we wanted to use `getURL()`, we could do so as follows:
+Also note that if you wanted to use `getURL()`, you could do so as follows:

 ```r